SIML-Life/siml-release/README.md

 ### 📜 License

 This is a binary-only research release for reviewers and collaborators.
-Can not be used currently for an commercial purposes.
+Can not be used currently for any commercial purposes.
 There are headless formats and other flags that can be added for research.

 All source code is withheld under internal license.